 Modern RTLS platforms often connect with enterprise systems such as access control, nurse call, WMS, MES, ERP, BI platforms, or security applications.
 This allows location events to trigger broader workflows, notifications, and business logic.

-In practical terms, RTLS transforms a physical environment into a connected digital environment where movement, presence, and events can be monitored, analyzed, and acted on in real time.
+In practical terms, a well-deployed RTLS converts a physical environment into a connected operational layer where movement, presence, and events are continuously monitored and available to the systems and people who need them.

 Which Technologies Are Used in RTLS?